zeroincombenze/sale-workflow/sale_order_type_plus/readme/DESCRIPTION.rst

-This module adds some features to Order type:
+This module adds some features to order type:

 * Destination location based on order type
 * Automatic owner assign or deassign on picking confirmation